howieliang/CVMarkerPatternGen/README.md

 - DICT_APRILTAG_36h11

 ## Notes
-- Make sure you have the required libraries (Python, OpenCV) installed before running the script.
+- Please make sure you have installed the required libraries (Python, OpenCV) before running the script.
 - Check that the grid dimensions and sizes fit within the specified DPI and A4 paper size, and the final print should not be scaled.
 - If you encounter any issues, contact Rong-Hao Liang via (r.liang@tue.nl)